-Coloseum/Palantine Hill/ Roman and Imperial Forum/Circus Maximus
+Colosseum/Palatine Hill/ Roman and Imperial Forum/Circus Maximus

 Considered by modern Romans as the center of Rome, it was also the heart of Ancient Rome.
 Legend has it that Romulus founded Rome here, between the Circus Maximus and the Palatine Hill.
-Walk down any street and you are reminded of ancient Rome with incredible monuments that dating as far back as 2,000 years.
-The Temple Vesta’s footprint can be traced back to 7th century BC.
+Walk down any street and you are reminded of ancient Rome with incredible monuments that date as far back as 2,000 years.
+The Temple Vesta’s footprint can be traced back to the 7th century BC.

-Cons: Limited restaurants and shops in the immediate area, very quiet neighborhood in the evenings.
+Cons: Limited restaurants and shops in the immediate area; very quiet neighborhood in the evenings.

-Things to see: Bocca della Verita, Colosseum, Palatine Hill, Roman & Imperial Forums, Circus Maximus, Piazza Venezia.
-Further south are theBaths of Caracalla.
-Picnicin Villa Celimontana – one of the prettiest parks in Rome.
+Things to see: Bocca della Verita, Colosseum, Palatine Hill, Roman and Imperial Forums, Circus Maximus, Piazza Venezia.
+Farther south are the Baths of Caracalla.
+Picnic in Villa Celimontana, one of the prettiest parks in Rome.

 Our Family Vacation Consulting Team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >